What is a pre-existing condition?

 Every insurer has a list of pre-existing conditions that might affect your life insurance, but some of the most common include:

 - Heart disease – including previous heart attacks

 Depending on the condition, insurers may want to know if you’ve had a health issue in the last three months, in the last three years, in the last five years, or at any point in your life.

 Can I get life insurance with a pre-existing condition?

-If you have a pre-existing condition, it’s still possible to get life insurance cover.
+Yes, if you have a pre-existing condition, it’s still possible to get life insurance cover.
 Some pre-existing conditions might hardly affect you when it comes to buying life insurance.
-However, if you have a more serious condition – such as heart disease, cancer or stroke – you might find it harder to get the cheaper deals.
+However, if you have a more serious condition – such as heart disease, cancer or you’ve suffered a stroke – you might find it harder to get the cheaper deals.

 In some cases, you may want to get life insurance with an exclusion.
 This means that your policy will only pay out if you pass away as a result of something other than your pre-existing condition.

 The good news is that whatever your condition, it’s still likely that you’ll be able to find an insurance policy that covers it, so you can protect your loved ones when you’re gone.